January 14, 2020

 Durability

 The stainless walls of the Professional line are thinner than many disc-clad cookware lines (0.6mm vs the standard 0.8mm).
-This doesn't affect heating performance, but may make the pans more prone to denting.
-We did not notice any issues with this in our testing, but we could see how it could easily happen in daily use.
-On the plus side, these pans are lighter than other lines, yet still have great heating properties.
+This doesn't affect heating performance, but makes the pans less durable.
+We had no issues with this in our testing, but are concerned about long term durability.
+On the plus side, these pans are lighter than other brands, yet still have great heating properties.

-We deducted some points for the thin walls and glass lids, but overall this is pretty durable cookware.
+We deducted some points for the thin walls and glass lids, but overall this is well made, durable cookware.

 Stability/Safety

-Being stainless steel, Professional Series pans are highly stable and non-reactive.
-Salts and acidic foods may cause some pan discoloration, but the cookware won't leach any unhealthy particles into your food.
+Being stainless steel, Professional Series pans are stable and non-reactive.
+Salts and acidic foods may cause some discoloration, but the cookware won't leach any unhealthy particles into your food.

 Overall, this is safe, stable cookware.